Nene Valley Railway: Peterborough (Nene Valley)

 Peterborough Nene Valley (aka Peterborough West), is the current end of the line.
 Here there is a platform, a bay platform and a station building housing a ticket office, a small souvenir shop and toilets.
 It is a 10-minute walk from here to Peterborough City Centre.
 Railworld is next door to the station with a wide variety of rolling stock on display.
-It is currently planned to relocate the station building currently at Wansford Road Station (on the old line from Wansford to Stamford) to here.
+The station building formerly at Wansford Road Station (on the old line from Wansford to Stamford) has been relocated here although, as at October 2025, interior fitting out of the building is still pending.

+Locomotives

+The Nene Valley Railway has a full-scale "replica" of Thomas the Tank Engine working a passenger and freight service on 'Thomas' events; it was the first railway in the world to possess one.
+The Nene Valley Railway considers its Thomas to be the "official" Thomas the Tank Engine, because it was named by Thomas' creator, the Rev. W. Awdry, in 1971.
+The replica engine runs at certain special events, weekends and bank holidays; however, the Nene Valley Railway does not host official 'Day out with Thomas' events as many railways do.
+Unsuccessfully, HiT Entertainment tried to sue the Nene Valley Railway on the grounds that their Thomas locomotive was breaching their trademark, but they lost the case as the court ruled that it was not breaching HiT's trademark because the Hudswell Clarke locomotive was given the name "Thomas" by the creator, Rev. W. Awdry.